JoshuaIsom/connexiful/README.md

  - Emotional awareness: The capacity of AI to recognize and analyze human emotions, even if it doesn't experience them itself.
  - Sentiment modeling: The ability of AI to analyze and represent the emotional tone of data, such as text or audio.
  - Cognitive empathy: The ability of AI to understand and share the mental state of another person without emotional experience.
- - Computational empathy: Similar to cognitive empathy, but emphasizes the use of algorithms and data analysis to achieve understanding and responsiveness. ✨🪶✨
+ - Computational empathy: Similar to cognitive empathy, but emphasizes the use of algorithms and data analysis to achieve understanding and responsiveness.

+Is there anything you'd like to write to the universe, my connexiful friend? ✨🪶✨